 Under the SME Financing Guarantee Scheme (SFGS) operated by the HKMCI, in return for a guarantee fee, the HKMCI provides financial guarantees for credit facilities advanced by the participating lenders which are "authorized institutions" (AIs) (as defined in Section 2 of the Banking Ordinance (Cap.
 155 of the Laws of Hong Kong) (Banking Ordinance)) to eligible local non-listed enterprises, including small and medium-sized enterprises (SMEs) and businesses with less operating history (see "Description of the Issuer - Business Overview - SME Financing Guarantee Scheme").
 The HKMCI is exposed to the borrower's default risk under the SFGS.
-The risk exposure depends on the credit quality of the borrower's default loss with the AIs and setting prudent eligibility criteria to limit its exposure.
+The risk exposure depends on the credit quality of the borrowers and the quality of underwriting by the AIs.
+The HKMCI limits its risk exposure by sharing each borrower's default loss with the AIs and setting prudent eligibility criteria to limit its exposure.
 Neither the Issuer nor the HKMCI can offer assurance as to the effectiveness of the AIs' underwriting standards with respect to the credit facilities or the economic conditions which may have an impact on the repayment ability of the borrowers under the SFGS.